Heisenberg-picture quantum field theory: Modulation

-\begin{remark} The notion of ``geometry'' should be interpreted quite liberally: it could include metrics, background fields, labeled defects, etc. For some discussion and examples of geometric cobordism categories, see \cite{AyalaThesis,MR2648332,MR2742432}.
-When $\cG$ is sufficiently topological, $\cat{Spacetimes}_{d-1,d}^\cG$ can be built from the category $\cat{Bord}_{d-1,d}^{\mathrm{top}}$ of unstructured (i.e.\ topological) spacetimes as in \cite[Section 3.2]{Lur09}, elaborated upon in \cite{me-SpinStatistics}. \end{remark}
+\begin{remark} The details of, and potential difficulty in constructing, the category $\cat{Spacetimes}_{d-1,d}^\cG$ depends on the choice of geometry $\cG$.
+The notion of ``geometry'' should be interpreted quite liberally: it could include metrics, background fields, labeled defects, etc. For some discussion and examples of geometric cobordism categories, see \cite{AyalaThesis,MR2648332,MR2742432}.
+When $\cG$ is sufficiently topological, $\cat{Spacetimes}_{d-1,d}^\cG$ can be built from the category $\cat{Bord}_{d-1,d}^{\mathrm{smooth}}$ of smooth but otherwise unstructured spacetimes as in \cite[Section 3.2]{Lur09}, elaborated upon in \cite{MR3623677}. \end{remark}

 Ignoring for the moment the boundary-condition ideals and distinguished manipulations (item~(3) in \cref{defn.heisenberg-tentative}), a Heisenberg-picture quantum mechanical system is also a functor: its source is the category $\cat{QMSpacetimes}$ of metric segments from \cref{defn.qmspacetimes}, and its target is the category $\cat{Alg}^{\mathrm{homo}}$ whose objects are associative algebras and whose morphisms are algebra homomorphisms (we will soon introduce a different category called $\cat{Alg}$, hence the name for this one).
 Let $\cat{Vect}^{\mathrm{inv}}$ denote the maximal subgroupoid of $\cat{Vect}$: it has the same objects, but morphisms must be isomorphisms.
 There is a functor $\End : \cat{Vect}^{\mathrm{inv}} \to \cat{Alg}^{\mathrm{homo}}$ which sends a vector space $V$ to its endomorphism algebra $\End(V)$ and an isomorphism $f : V \to W$ to the algebra homomorphism $a \mapsto faf^{-1} : \End(V) \to \End(W)$. \cref{eg.heis-quantum} then consists of taking in a Schr\"odinger-picture quantum mechanical system $V : \cat{QMSpacetimes} \to \cat{Vect}^{\mathrm{inv}}$ and producing the composition $\cA = {\End} \circ V : \cat{QMSpacetimes} \to \cat{Alg}^{\mathrm{homo}}$.
 This functor is used in \cite{MR2530165} to turn Schr\"odinger-picture quantum field theories valued in $\cat{Vect}^{\mathrm{inv}}$ into nets of algebras in the sense of ``axiomatic'' or ``algebraic'' quantum field theory.